every day, on reservation

 333 8764886 – 328 8325711

-The Temple of Minerva Medica is a neo-classical building hidden in a wood of oaks, near the village of Montefoscoli.
-It was erected between 1821 and 1823 by the wish of Andrea Vaccà Berlinghieri, physician and luminary of the University of Pisa.
-His intention was to devote a monument to his father Francesco, also a physician and a mason, celebrating their profession with a dedication to the goddess of medicine, Minerva Medica.
+The Temple of Minerva Medica is a historic building set in a small wood near Montefoscoli.
+It was built between 1821 and 1823 by Andrea Vaccà Berlinghieri, a doctor and luminary at the University of Pisa, to celebrate the memory of his father Francesco.